 The Participants intend to work together to achieve the following goals related to promoting a joint dialogue on workplace safety and health:

-- To raise awareness of and demonstrate commitment to workplace safety and health and workers' rights whenever leaders from the Participants address groups.
+- To raise awareness of and demonstrate commitment to workplace safety and health and workers' rights under the OSH Act whenever leaders from the Participants address groups.

-- To convene or participate in forums, roundtable discussions, or stakeholder meetings on issues affecting Mexican nationals working in the Consulate's circumscription to help forge innovative solutions on issues concerning workplace safety and health and understanding of workers' rights and responsibilities of employers.
+- To convene or participate in forums, roundtable discussions, or stakeholder meetings on issues affecting Mexican Nationals working in Louisiana to help forge innovative solutions on issues concerning workplace safety and health and understanding of workers' rights and responsibilities of employers under the OSH Act.

 An implementation team made up of representatives of each Participant intends to meet to develop a plan of action, determine working procedures, and identify the roles and responsibilities of the Participants.
 In addition, the Participants intend to meet at least three times per year to track and share information on activities and results in achieving the goals of the Alliance.

-This Arrangement is indented to cease for two (2) years from the date of signing.
+This Arrangement may commence upon signature by both Participants.
+This Arrangement may continue for two (2) years from the date of signing.
 A Participant should endeavor to provide thirty (30) days advanced written notice of its intent to discontinue the Arrangement.
-This Arrangement may be modified in writing at any time with the concurrence of the Participants.
+This Arrangement may be modified in writing at any time by mutual consent of the Participants.

-Signed at Chicago, Illinois, in duplicate, this 26th day of August 2013, in the English and Spanish languages.
+Signed in a New Orleans, Louisiana, in duplicate, this 29th day of August, 2017, in the English and Spanish languages.